lilithaJVC/bb/README.md

 <ol>welcome  to the municipal  application, this is the third and the final part of this application </ol>
 <ol>functional requirements </ol>

+<li>display a list of the service requests </li>
+<li>allow users to track the status of the submitted service requests </li>

+<ol>Non-Functional requirements </ol>

+<li>implement tree structures to effectively orginise and retrieve service request  </li>
+<li>imolement minimum heaps to manage complex relationships and optimize the display of service requests </li>

 <ol>How to complite an application </ol>

 <li>make sure you have visual studio installed into your device</li>